Agenda is subject to change. All times are Eastern Standard Time.

 8:45- 9:00 a.m. | Welcome Remarks, IDMA Graduate Conferment and Awards |

-9:40- 10:15 a.m. | General Session: AI in Action Transforming Underwriting, Claims and Customer Engagement with Strong Data Governance As artificial intelligence continues to disrupt the insurance industry, understanding its role in core operations like underwriting, claims, and customer engagement is critical.
-This session will explore how AI is reshaping these areas and why strong data governance, and Master Data Management (MDM) are essential for ensuring its responsible and effective deployment.
-We will discuss how governance ensures data integrity, security, and transparency while mitigating risks related to bias, privacy, and compliance.
+9:40- 10:15 a.m. | General Session: AI in Action Transforming Underwriting, Claims and Customer Engagement with Strong Data Governance As artificial intelligence transforms insurance operations like underwriting, claims, and customer engagement, it brings increased efficiency through automation, advanced analytics, and real-time decision-making.
+This session will explore how AI streamlines processes such as risk assessment, fraud detection, and customer interactions using tools like machine learning, natural language processing, and predictive analytics.
+Central to AI’s success is strong data governance and master data management, which ensures data quality, consistency, and ethical use.
+The session will also examine how governance frameworks support regulatory compliance, reduce bias, and enable responsible AI deployment across the insurance value chain.
 Richard Pluschau Chief Information Officer Falcon Risk Services Gopika Shah Technology Officer Falcon Risk Services |

 10:15- 10:45 a.m. | Networking Break Exhibit Hall Open |

-10:45- 11:45 a.m. | Tracks: Illuminating AI Model Lineage: Governing Data in the Age of AI in Insurance The Intersection of Data Protection, Data Governance and AI: Driving Innovation As insurance organizations embrace artificial intelligence, they face increasing challenges in protecting sensitive data while enabling broad access for innovation.
+10:45- 11:45 a.m. | Tracks: The Intersection of Data Protection, Data Governance and AI: Driving Innovation As insurance organizations embrace artificial intelligence, they face increasing challenges in protecting sensitive data while enabling broad access for innovation.
 This comprehensive session presents a unified approach to implementing AI-powered data protection that spans discovery, classification, and protection.
 Attendees will hear real-world examples on how to leverage AI to transform their data protection programs from cost centers into competitive advantages.
 This session goes beyond technical implementation to address the critical governance elements needed for success, including team structure, roles and responsibilities, and change management strategies.
-Paul Aasmundstad Director, Data Governance Ryan Specialty Conrad Wojtan Director Premium IQ |
+Paul Aasmundstad Director, Data Governance Ryan Specialty Conrad Wojtan Director Premium IQ Powering Operational Productivity through GenAI and Embedded Intelligence Jason Long Vice President, Product Management Majesco |

 11:45 a.m.- 1:00 p.m. | Networking Lunch Exhibit Hall Open |